zeynnep/zeynnep/README.md

 # 💫 About Me:
 + My name is zeynep.
-I am a student of statistics and computer science.<br><br>+ I am training on web software and data analysis languages.<br>
+I am a student of statistics and computer science.<br><br>
++ I am training on web software and data analysis languages.<br>

 # 💻 Tech Stack: